Close Menu

 To search for a specific value:

-- Start from any node and traverse the list.
+• Start from any node and traverse the list.

-- Check each node’s
+• Check each node’s data value.

-value. - If the value matches, return the node; otherwise, continue until you return to the starting node.
+• If the value matches, return the node; otherwise, continue until you return to the starting node.

 To search for a specific value in a circular linked list, we first verify if the list is empty.
 If it is, we return false, indicating that no nodes exist to search.
-If the list contains nodes, we begin the search from the head node (which can be accessed using last->next
+If the list contains nodes, we begin the search from the head node (which can be accessed using last->next).
+We use a pointer curr to traverse through each node in the list, starting from the head and continuing until we loop back to the head, ensuring we check all nodes in the circular structure.

 During the traversal, if we find a node where the data matches the given key, we immediately return true, signaling that the value has been found.
 After completing the loop and checking every node, we also check the last node explicitly to ensure no node is missed.
 If the entire list has been traversed and no match is found, we return false, indicating that the key is not present in the list.